shuftipro/RESTful-API-v1.3/README.md

 Date            | Description
 --------------- | ------------
-29 Nov 2018     | Update POSTMAN collection link, remove format key and add supported_types key for consent service in POSTMAN collection.
+06 Dec 2018     | Minimum characters limit is set to 1 for first, middle and last name 29 Nov 2018     | Update POSTMAN collection link, remove format key and add supported_types key for consent service in POSTMAN collection.
+29 Oct 2018     | Changed format key to Supported_types in consent Service.
+29 Oct 2018     | Allowed PDF documents as proofs in image_only and any verification modes.
 26 Nov 2018     | Add allow_offline key in request parameters.
 22 Oct 2018     | Add declined reason key in response.
 17 Oct 2018     | Update Test IDs for demo/test verifications.
 09 Oct 2018     | 1.
 Last name field is optional in all name objects. <br> 2.
 Added signature in response headers to validate the source of responses.
-29 Oct 2018     | Changed format key to Supported_types in consent Service.
-29 Oct 2018     | Allowed PDF documents as proofs in image_only and any verification modes.